FarronF/limerick-council-meetings/meetings/2018/07/13-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 23rd March 2018.md

 a result, burglary crime was rising.
 The Chief Superintendent stated that it was

-under the Commissioners remit to appointed staff.---
+under the Commissioners remit to appointed staff.
+---
 4

 Ms. Aoife Garrard, Community Co-Ordinator gave a Powerpoint presentation on her new